jungho/k8s-crds/website-kubebuilder/README.md

 ├── PROJECT
-├── bin         #the build output for your Controller ├── cmd         #The Go code to start the Manager that starts your Controller ├── config      #containers the deployment yaml files, CRD and sample instance, RBAC role, rolebindings ├── cover.out
+├── bin         #the build output for your Controller ├── cmd         #The Go code to start the Manager that starts your Controller ├── config      #contains the deployment yaml files, CRD and sample instance, RBAC role, rolebindings ├── cover.out
 ├── hack
 ├── pkg         #Contains the Go code for your API, Controller and Reconciler